Vietnam.vn - Nền tảng quảng bá Việt Nam

 President Recep Tayyip Erdogan is Türkiye's longest-serving leader.
 (Source: Reuters)

-Turkish President Recep Tayyip Erdogan was sworn in on June 3 after winning 52.2 percent of the vote in the second round of elections on May 28.
-The new term extends the 69-year-old's two-decade rule by another five years.
+Turkish President Recep Tayyip Erdogan was sworn in on June 3 after winning 52.2% of the vote in the second round of elections on May 28.
+With the new term, the 69-year-old leader extended his two-decade rule for another five years.

-Speaking at the inauguration ceremony at the Turkish Parliament in the capital Ankara, Mr. Erdogan declared: "I, as President, swear with honor and integrity before history and the great country of Turkey to protect the existence and independence of the Fatherland", pledging to "adhere to the Constitution, the rule of law, democracy, the principles and reforms of the late President Ataturk, and the principles of the republic".
+Speaking at the inauguration ceremony at the Turkish Parliament in the capital Ankara, Mr. Erdogan declared: "I, as President, swear with honor and integrity before history and the great nation of Turkey to protect the existence and independence of the Fatherland," pledging to "abide by the Constitution, the rule of law, democracy, the principles and reforms of the late President Ataturk, and the principles of the republic."

 He affirmed that “all 85 million people [in the country] will be welcomed regardless of political views, origin or sect”.